What's Happening Now!!

-What's Happening Now!! is an American sitcom sequel to the original ABC 1976–1979 sitcom What's Happening!! focusing on its main characters as independent people.
+What's Happening Now!! is an American sitcom sequel to the original ABC 1976–1979 sitcom What's Happening!! focusing on its main characters living on their own (after appearing as students in its predecessor series).
 It aired in first-run broadcast syndication from September 7, 1985 until March 26, 1988.

 Premise

 Roger "Raj" Thomas (Ernest Thomas) has graduated from the University of Southern California, and become a fledgling writer.
 He and his new wife Nadine (Anne-Marie Johnson), a social worker, move in to his old home in Watts (given to him by his mother, Mabel Thomas (Mabel King), now remarried and living in Phoenix, Arizona).
 His sister Dee (Danielle Spencer) is away at college.
 Childhood friend Dwayne Nelson (Haywood Nelson) has become a computer programmer, while Freddie "Rerun" Stubbs (Fred Berry) is now a used-car salesman.
 The old soda shop hangout, Rob's Place, has gone out of business and has been left abandoned.
 Reminded of his youth, and seeing an opportunity, Raj and Shirley Wilson (Shirley Hemphill), who used to wait tables there, decide to buy the business together, renaming it "Rob's."